 - i.
-One billboard may be permitted on any lot of at least 300 feet of frontage on a street designated as a secondary or primary arterial in the CN or NR District.
-The required distance between any two billboards shall be not less than 500 feet, inclusive of separation by roads or rights-of-way. - ii.
-The minimum setback for a billboard shall be not less than 50 feet. - iii.
-No billboard shall be permitted within 1,400 feet of a residential district or residential portion of a Planned Unit Development or master planned area. - iv.
-The site design shall include no more than one traffic access point per sign frontage. - v.
+One billboard may be permitted on any lot of at least three hundred (300) feet of frontage on a street designated as a secondary or primary arterial in the CN or NR District.
+The required distance between any two (2) billboards shall be not less than five hundred (500) feet, inclusive of separation by roads or rights-of-way. - ii.
+The minimum setback for a billboard shall be not less than fifty (50) feet. - iii.
+No billboard shall be permitted within one thousand four hundred (1,400) feet of a residential district or residential portion of a Planned Unit Development or master planned area. - iv.
+The site design shall include no more than one (1) traffic access point per sign frontage. - v.
 The billboard shall be considered a principal use, and there shall be no other uses permitted on the same lot that the sign is located.
-This provision shall supersede any in the underlying district that allow for multiple uses on a single lot. - vi.
-The full face of the sign shall be viewed along the line of travel to which it is exposed for a distance of at least 250 feet in each direction along the center line of the frontage street measured from a point opposite the center of the sign and perpendicular to the street's center line.
+This provision shall supersede any in the underlying district that allow for multiple uses on a single lot.

+- vi.
+The full face of the sign shall be viewed along the line of travel to which it is exposed for a distance of at least two hundred fifty (250) feet in each direction along the center line of the frontage street measured from a point opposite the center of the sign and perpendicular to the street's center line.
 However: - 1.
-In the case of a sign parallel or within 20 degrees of parallel to a one-way street, the required viewing distance shall be at least 400 feet; - 2.
-In the case of a sign which is from three to 20 degrees of parallel to a two-way street, the required viewing distance shall be at least 400 feet; - 3.
-In the case of a sign parallel or within three degrees of parallel to a two-way street, the required viewing distance shall be at least 250 feet in each direction; - 4.
-In the case of a sign so placed that it can be viewed from more than one street, the above viewing distance requirements shall be applicable to only one street; - 5.
-An increase to the maximum vertical dimensions of a billboard sign may be increased to 22 feet when the viewing distance is increased to 500 feet, provided that the facing contains only one sign and is within 15 degrees or less of being perpendicular to the frontage street.
+In the case of a sign parallel or within twenty (20) degrees of parallel to a one-way street, the required viewing distance shall be at least four hundred (400) feet; - 2.
+In the case of a sign which is from three to twenty (20) degrees of parallel to a two-way street, the required viewing distance shall be at least four hundred (400) feet; - 3.
+In the case of a sign parallel or within three (3) degrees of parallel to a two-way street, the required viewing distance shall be at least two hundred fifty (250) feet in each direction; - 4.
+In the case of a sign so placed that it can be viewed from more than one (1) street, the above viewing distance requirements shall be applicable to only one (1) street; - 5.
+An increase to the maximum vertical dimensions of a billboard sign may be increased to twenty two (22) feet when the viewing distance is increased to five hundred (500) feet, provided that the facing contains only one (1) sign and is within fifteen (15) degrees or less of being perpendicular to the frontage street.

-B. Billk B. Billboard Regulations Districts CN, NR IM, BP DT, TN, CS, NC Maximum Sign Area 990 square feet, with a maximum horizontal dimension not greater than 55 feet, and a maximum vertical dimension not greater than 18 feet.
-Not permitted Not permitted Maximum Signs Per Frontage 1 per 300 feet of frontage Not permitted Not permitted Maximum Height 40' above the street elevation to which the sign is oriented Not permitted Not permitted i.
-Performance theaters or similar other spectator venues that may benefit from specialized signage shall be permitted to install marquee or architecturally significant signs in accordance with this section.
-These signs shall be allowed in addition to other signs in the district and shall not be counted in the total on-building signage area allowed.
+B. Billboard Regulations Districts CN, NR IM, BP DT, TN, CS, NC Maximum Sign Area Nine hundred ninety (990) square feet, with a maximum horizontal dimension not great- er than fifty five (55) feet, and a maximum vertical dimension not greater than eighteen (18) feet.
+Not permitted Not permitted Maximum Signs Per Frontage One (1) per three hundred (300) feet of frontage Not permitted Not permitted Maximum Height Forty (40) feet above the street elevation to which the sign is oriented Not permitted Not permitted